 Jonathan Toub, emerging market equities portfolio manager at Aviva Investors, adds that domestic flows drove stocks higher.
 “Local investors became more positive on the outcome following the first round, either covering short positions or putting fresh money to work, while most international investors entered the election period in a neutral position.”

 The new administration is likely to be more business friendly, which could provide a boost for the economy – at least in the short term.
-“We are likely to see a reduction in red tape and a streamlining of the highly complex tax system,” says Alt.
+“We are likely to see a reduction in red tape and a streamlining of the highly complex tax system that could involve tax cuts,” says Alt.

 Fiona Mackie, regional director for Latin America at the Economist Intelligence Unit, believes the new president can make progress if he acts quickly.
 “Bolsonaro is riding a huge wave of support and can draw on this political capital to push key reforms, including that of pensions, to rein in the fiscal deficit over the long term,” she explains.